Atrakit Logo

 Admin

-Compressing your images before uploading them is the highest-impact, lowest-effort performance improvement available to any website owner.
-This guide explains exactly how image compression works, what it does to your files, how to handle every major image format correctly, and how to do it all for free without installing anything.
+Compressing your images before uploading is the simplest fix available.
+This guide explains why image size slows your website down, how compression works without ruining quality, and how to handle every major image format correctly — for free, without installing anything.

 Why Image Size Affects Your Website More Than Anything Else